IBM/node-red-dsx-workflow/README.md

 When the reader has completed this journey, they will understand how to:

-* Create and run a Jupyter notebook in DSX.
+* Create and run a Jupyter notebook in Watson Studio.
-* Use DSX Object Storage to access data files.
+* Use Watson Studio Object Storage to access data files.
 * Use Python Pandas to derive insights on the data.
 * Develop a custom web user interface using Node-RED.
-* Triggering an analytics workflow on DSX from the UI using Node-RED.
+* Triggering an analytics workflow on Watson Studio from the UI using Node-RED.

-The intended audience for this journey are developers who want to develop a complete analytics solution on DSX with a custom web user interface.
+The intended audience for this journey are developers who want to develop a complete analytics solution on Watson Studio with a custom web user interface.

 ![](doc/source/images/architecture.png)